yingw787/walmart_challenge_07_07_2017/README.md

     JVM:          1.8.0_131 (Oracle Corporation 25.131-b11)
     OS:           Mac OS X 10.12.5 x86_64
     ```

+    The important thing is to use Gradle 4.0.

 3. Clone the repository:
     - `git clone https://github.com/yingw787/walmart_challenge_07_07_2017 /path/to/directory`